Pareto Security for Linux

-Avoid common security mistakes on Linux
+Avoid common security mistakes on your Linux device

 Install with

-How Pareto Security keeps you safe
+How Pareto Desktop keeps you safe

 😱

-his Ubuntu, then someone stole his Lemur Pro, and now they have all of his photos, documents, and
+Mike forgot to configure LUKS disk encryption when reinstalling his Ubuntu, then someone stole his Lemur Pro, and now they have all of his photos, documents, and business files.

 😨

-remember to turn it back on, and accidentally exposed her local webserver to the entire Starbucks
+Suzie turned off the ufw firewall to debug a router, did not remember to turn it back on, and accidentally exposed her local webserver to the entire Starbucks network.

 😦